Adjani Bali Cooking School

 When you’ve finished admiring and photographing the ‘floating’ temple and the main temple complex, you can Read More...

 - Opening Hours: Daily from 8am to 6pm

 - Location: Danau Beratan, Candikuning, Baturiti, Tabanan Regency, Bali 82191, Indonesia

 West Bali National Park

-The West Bali National Park (locally referred to as Taman Nasional Bali Barat) is a protected forested region that covers most of the central-western Bali region, spanning approximately 19,000Ha.
-The park features a mix of open savannahs, dense rainforests, mangrove swamps, and coral reefs and was originally the home of the Bali Starling (Leucopsar rothschildi), which Read More...
+West Bali National Park (locally referred to as Taman Nasional Bali Barat) is a protected forested region that covers most of the central-western Bali region, spanning approximately 19,000Ha.
+The park features a mix of open savannahs, dense rainforests, mangrove swamps, and coral reefs.
+It was originally the home of the Bali Starling, which is now well out Read More...